-- USM SSW offers MSW degree for "Advanced Social Work Practice" (ASWP) Don't be confused that the term "clinical" isn't used in this title! - Contained in the ASWP curriculum is sufficient content to qualify graduates for licensure - Advanced Standing students need to be slightly more mindful of elective choices (more on that to come...) - Have not heard of any USM grad challenged by the board about their qualifications for licensure
+- USM SSW offers the MSW degree for "Advanced Social Work Practice" (ASWP).
+Don't be confused that the term "clinical" isn't used in this title! - Contained in the ASWP curriculum is sufficient content to qualify graduates for licensure - Advanced Standing students need to be slightly more mindful of elective choices, especially if you are doing a thesis (more on that to come...) - Have not heard of any USM grad challenged by the Maine board about their qualifications for licensure

-Requirements for your MSW Degree and the LMSW-CC (Later, the LCSW)
+MSW Degree Requirements to qualify for the LMSW-CC

+(See Clinical Concentration Worksheet)

-- A "Clinical" Concentration Needed - Defined by six courses total in the following categories: - Minimum of two courses in "personality theory" - One on the "abnormal" personality or "psychopathology" (SWO 660) - One on "Normal growth & development" (HBSE) - Four graduate "clinical methods" courses on individuals, families, and groups: - Practice I, III, and IV, POSSIBLY concentration year field seminar; Several practice electives offered typically fulfill this
+- A "Clinical" Concentration is needed - Defined by six courses total in the following categories: - Minimum of two courses in "personality theory" - One on the "abnormal" personality or "psychopathology" (SWO 660) - One on "Normal growth & development" (HBSE) - Four graduate "clinical methods" courses on individuals, families, and groups: - Practice I, III, and IV, Specialized year field seminar; Several practice electives offered also typically fulfill this